ronlanla/cover-client-js/docs/programmatic-interface.md

 The second parameter is an optional settings object, containing analysis settings to be uploaded to the Diffblue Cover API.

+If the settings parameter is omitted, default settings will be fetched from the Diffblue Cover API (if they have not already been set on the `Analysis` object) and used to run the analysis.

 The third parameter is an optional options object, to configure the behavior of the `run` method.
 The available options are:

 1. `outputTests` (string).
 A directory path.
 If provided, test files will be written to this directory when the analysis ends.
 If the directory does not exist it will be created.